Gerifield/service-scaling/README.md

 Apps:

 - [`scale0/`](scale0/) - Basic application where you can save a message and then retrive the message list.
 Nothing special, just a simple MySQL database save an fetch.
+- [`scale1/`](scale1/) - First step for the actual scaling with some Redis based cache in the application.